History of Ohio in Timeline

 March 9, 1937: Anna (Shelby County) Earthquake

-On March 9, 1937, the most substantial known earthquake in Ohio history, the Anna (Shelby County) earthquake, occurred, with a magnitude of 5.4 and intensity VIII.
+On March 9, 1937, the most substantial known earthquake in Ohio history, the Anna (Shelby County) earthquake, occurred with a magnitude of 5.4.

 In 1940, the Cincinnati Reds won the World Series.

-Since 1896, Ohio has had only three misses in the general election, one of them being 1944.
+Since 1896, Ohio has had only three misses in the general election.

-In 1945, the Cleveland Rams won the NFL Championship.
+In 1945, the Rams won the NFL Championship.

 In 1948, the Cleveland Indians won the World Series.

-In 1950, the Cleveland Browns won the NFL Championship.
+In 1950, the Browns won the NFL Championship.

-In 1952, Alan Freed, who emerged from the swing dance culture in Cleveland, hosted the first live rock 'n roll concert in Cleveland.
+In 1952, Alan Freed hosted the first live rock 'n' roll concert in Cleveland.

-In 1953, as Ohio was preparing for its sesquicentennial, it was discovered that Congress had not passed a formal resolution admitting Ohio as the 17th state.
-Congressman George H. Bender introduced a bill to rectify this, admitting Ohio retroactive to March 1, 1803.
+In 1953, as Ohio prepared to celebrate its sesquicentennial, it was discovered that Congress had not passed a formal resolution admitting Ohio as the 17th state.
+Congressman George H. Bender introduced a bill to admit Ohio to the Union retroactively to March 1, 1803.

-In 1954, the Cleveland Browns won the NFL Championship.
+In 1954, the Browns won the NFL Championship.

-In 1955, the Cleveland Browns won the NFL Championship.
+In 1955, the Browns won the NFL Championship.

-Since 1896, Ohio has had only three misses in the general election, one of them being 1960.
+Since 1896, Ohio has had only three misses in the general election.

 1963: Pro Football Hall of Fame